Avoid a funeral RIP-off

 Funeral insurance is not savings.
 If you stop making payments you will lose your cover.
 And be aware you might end up paying a lot more than the actual cover you will get.

 Pre-paid funerals let you pay for a funeral in advance through your funeral director.
 You can choose the type of funeral you want, and pay for the cost of the funeral at today’s prices.
+A new code of conduct has been released and will come in to effect on 1 March 2021.
+The code will set rules on how contracts and funds are managed, safeguarding consumer’s money.
+More information is available at buying prepaid funerals.

 Funeral bonds are invested and will grow in value.
 The money can only be used for your funeral and normally can't be accessed earlier.